Modeling Gravitational Wave Bias from 3D Power Spectra of Spectroscopic Surveys: GW bias results

 Finally, we fix the parameters of $P(\mathrm{GW}|M_*)$, and $P(\mathrm{GW}|\mathrm{SFR})$ (i.e., $\delta_h$, $\delta_l$, $M_\mathcal{K}$ and $\epsilon_l$,$\epsilon_h$, $SFR_\mathcal{K}$) and vary the parameters of $P(\mathrm{GW}|Z)$ (i.e., $\zeta_l$, $\zeta_h$, $Z_\mathcal{K}$ ).
 Figure \ref{fig:dmbias_mzsfrvsz} shows the GW bias parameter across different values of $Z_\mathcal{K}$.
 We set the SFR and stellar shapes host-galaxy as $\mathrm{SFR}_\mathcal{K}=3.72~[M_\odot\mathrm{\ yr}^{-1}]$, and $M_\mathcal{K}=10^{11}[M_\odot]$ with slopes of $\mathcal{O}(1)$ (see the bottom panel of Figure \ref{fig:dmbias_mzsfrvsz}).
 The metallicity slopes are taken from $(\zeta_l,\zeta_h)\in \{(1,0.5),\, (10, 0.5),\, (1, 10)\}$.
 As can be seen, the bias exhibits some fluctuations within both redshift ranges; however, the results show an insignificant correlation between the GW bias and $Z_\mathcal{K}$.
 The various styles of lines and colors represent different slopes considered in the $M_*$-$Z$-SFR model ($\zeta_l$ and $\zeta_h$), and show that the GW bias is not very sensitive to these slopes either.
 We can also note that in the second redshift bin $b_{\rm GW}$ is slightly lower than the galaxy bias, which is expected since in this case $M_\mathcal{K}$ is also slightly lower than the mean stellar mass of the galaxies.

 To summarize our exploration of the parameter space of the host-galaxy probability shapes, within the $M_*$--$Z$--SFR model, the GW bias is most sensitive to stellar mass, followed by star formation rate (SFR), and is least sensitive to metallicity.
 As mentioned previously, the observed insensitivity may stem from simplifications in our phenomenological model, which may not fully account for the intricate role of stellar metallicity in GW host selection.
 Enhanced metallicity measurements from future spectroscopic surveys could offer critical insights and improve host-galaxy modeling.
 This reduced sensitivity to metallicity probably stems from the relatively small variation in metallicity across the low-redshift universe considered in this study and also from the selection effects of the survey.
 Before ending our result section, let us also add that as we discuss in Appendix \ref{sec:BH mass}, we also conducted some preliminary investigation of the potential correlation between clustering of BBH merger events and their masses.
-However, as expected given the physical relationship we have considered between the two, we found that $b_{GW}$ is not sensitive to the distribution of the chirp mass of BBHs.
+To be more specific, in our model the dependence of BBH masses on the galaxy properties enters through a logarithmic metallicity-dependent PISN upper mass cutoff, so it was expected that there would be no significant correlation between BBH chirp mass and $b_{GW}$.
+In other words, this result was primarily intended as a consistency check for our pipeline and we leave a more in depth investigation of this correlation to future work.